Capability Development and Demonstration for Next-Generation Suborbital Research, 15-R8115

 Inclusive Dates: 01/01/10 – Current

-Background — Research applications for new-generation suborbital vehicles include microgravity sciences, space life sciences, Earth and space sciences, land use, education and public outreach (EPO), technology development and space systems development and demonstrations (including TRL raising).
-The primary research advantages of these vehicles include more frequent access to the space environment, lower launch cost compared to conventional sounding rockets, capability for human operator presence, better experiment affordability, gentler ascent and entry compared to sounding rockets, extended periods of turbulence-free microgravity and increased time in the 250,000 to 400,000 ft (80 to 120 km) region of the atmosphere (the "Ignorosphere").
+Background — Research applications for new-generation suborbital vehicles include, but are not limited to, microgravity sciences, space life sciences, Earth and space sciences, land use, education and public outreach (EPO), technology development and demonstration, and space systems development and demonstrations (including TRL raising).
+The primary research advantages of these vehicles include more frequent access to the space environment, lower launch cost compared to conventional sounding rockets, capability for human operator presence, better experiment affordability, gentler ascent and entry compared to sounding rockets, extended periods of turbulence-free microgravity, and increased time in the 250,000 to 400,000 ft (80 to 120 km) region of the atmosphere (the “Ignorosphere”).

-Approach — SwRI's long-term business interests in these vehicles are:
+Approach — Our long-term business interests in these vehicles are:

-- To exploit them for planetary, microgravity, aeronomical and auroral research.
+- To exploit them for planetary, astronomical, microgravity, aeronomical, and auroral research.

 - To provide research-related common systems (flight computers, data recording racks, etc.) and payload integration services to NASA and/or vehicle providers.

-- To provide instrumentation, payload specialists and flight project expertise to research groups, both domestic and overseas, working in this area.
+- And to provide instrumentation, payload specialists, and flight project expertise to research groups, both domestic and overseas, working in this area.

 Therefore, the overarching objective for this project is to put SwRI in the lead of the burgeoning suborbital research field using next-generation, manned vehicles by becoming one of the first, and quite possibly the first, organization to fly payloads with research payload specialists on these vehicles.
-This will open up to SwRI a series of new business opportunities including funded research projects, hardware development projects, ground and flight system task order contracts associated with next-generation suborbital work, and providing payload specialists for next-generation suborbital flights.
+This will open up to SwRI a series of new business opportunities including funded research and hardware development projects, ground and flight system task-order contracts associated with next-generation suborbital work, and providing payload specialists for next-generation suborbital work.

-- Requested and received flight integration requirements documents and initiated work to complete these documents.
+We requested and received flight integration requirements documents and initiated work to complete these documents, and clarified crew training requirements with both XCOR and VG.